 The Council had the authority to appoint Honorary Burgesses.
 This honour is bestowed upon individuals who have made a significant contribution to the benefit of the people of Hedon.
 The first people to receive such an honour were Dr. Harry Marshall, Cllr.
 Leonard Sharpe and Cllr.
 Henry Vies Suggit M.M*., J.P* who was Mayor of Hedon nine times.

-"Mr. Hedon," Doug Goulsbra M.G.M.B. is currently an Honorary Burgess of Hedon and was for many years the Mayor's Sergeant-at-Mace.
+The last Honorary Burgess of Hedon was "Mr. Hedon," Doug Goulsbra M.G.M.B. and was for many years the Mayor's Sergeant-at-Mace.
 Prior to 1974 Hedon had a Borough Council and the last four Freemen appointed were Cllr Hilda Ives MBE, James Watson, Mrs. Alison Todd (Alison Hall) and Sydney T. Johnson.

 The Town Council and its committees meet in the Town Hall which was built in 1692 by Henry Guy, M.P.* For Hedon.
 He also presented the Great Mace, which is carried by the Mace Bearer on civic occasions, to celebrate his election to Parliament in 1669.
 A large portrait of him hangs in the council chamber, formerly the courtroom, together with a similar portrait of William Pulteney, M.P. for Hedon in 1705, who later became Earl of Bath, Baron of Hedon and was Prime Minister for a DAY!
 Henry Guy's Coat of Arms can be seen above the entrance to the Town Hall.